Janitzio Day Of The Dead: BEST Dia De Muertos Event (A Guide!)

 So this was the loose idea:

-Back in Mexico City, I preemptively decided against going to the island for the 31st October, opting to go on November 1st instead, as I found out that there is a duck-killing ceremony on the 31st and that is not my cup of tea.
-But I did want to cram in as much as possible, and pull an all-nighter with no sleep at all.
+Back in Mexico City, I preemptively decided against going to the island on the 31st of October, opting to go on November 1st instead, as I found out that there is a duck-hunting ceremony on the 31st and that wasn’t my cup of tea.
+But I did want to cram in as much as possible and pull an all-nighter with no sleep at all.

 I kind of got off on the fact that I really had to earn my trip, it had cortisol-raising adventure written all over it from the get-go.

-With the mix-up between the alleged “best” town in order to get to the ferry terminal and a delayed bus from Mexico City – I didn’t get to Morelia until 10pm.
-I had to make a decision on the spot and I sadly decided to sack off Tzintzuntzan and to just work out the entertaining mindf**k of how to get to the island instead.
+With the mix-up between the alleged “best” town in order to get to the ferry terminal and a delayed bus from Mexico City – I didn’t get to Morelia until 10 pm.
+I had to make a decision on the spot and I sadly decided to sack off Tzintzuntzan and just work out the entertaining mystery of how to get to the island instead.

 I made friends with an Australian guy on the second bus and we headed to Janitzio Island.
 As the ferry pulled into the dock, I pulled out my camera that I hadn’t used in over a year, in order to snap the welcoming entrance of Janitzio.
 It wouldn’t work – heartbroken.